Can I avoid jail on a probation violation?

 Judges have broad discretion when determining a sentence for a probation violation.
 With or without more jail time, they can extend probation, order additional fines and costs, order community service, jail alternative programs, boot camp, therapy, education, tether, additional or new alcohol or drug testing, home confinement, and much more.
-In many cases, a judge can be convinced to impose some other consequence beside incarceration.
-Again, different judges handle these matters in a variety of ways, it is critical to have a lawyer who knows how to best proceed with your case.
+In many cases, a judge can be convinced to impose some other consequence besides incarceration.
+Again, different judges handle these matters in various ways; it is critical to have a lawyer who knows how to best proceed with your case.

 Michigan Violation of Probation Lawyers

-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience with successfully representing clients who are accused of violating probation.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience successfully representing clients accused of violating probation.
 If there is a way to beat the violation, we will find it.
-If a plea to the violation is the best option, we can help you avoid incarceration or get the lowest amount of jail possible.
-We will do everything that can be done to help you avoid jail or prison and we are very good at getting favorable results.
-If you want the best representation for you, call us today for a consultation at (248) 263-6800 or complete a Request For Assistance Form and we will promptly contact you.
+If a plea to the probation violation is the best option, we can help you avoid incarceration or get the lowest amount of jail possible.
+We will do everything that can be done to help you avoid jail or prison, and we are very good at getting favorable results.